Lassi Thomson: Malmö Redhawks and return to Ottawa

-As a pending restricted free agent with the Senators, Thomson opted to return to Europe and was signed to a two-year contract with Swedish club, Malmö Redhawks of the Swedish Hockey League, on 13 May 2024.
+As a pending restricted free agent with the Senators, Thomson opted to return to Europe and was signed to a two-year contract with Swedish club, Malmö Redhawks of the Swedish Hockey League (SHL), on 13 May 2024.
 In 50 games with Malmö, Thomson scored 17 goals and 29 points.
+The Redhawks made the SHL playoffs and in eight playoff games, he marked three goals and four points.